yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/security/create-kms-config/aws-kms.md

 You can create a KMS configuration that uses AWS KMS, as follows:

-1. Use the YugabyteDB Anywhere UI to navigate to **Configs > Security > Encryption At Rest** to access the list of existing configurations.
+1. Navigate to **Configs > Security > Encryption At Rest** to access the list of existing configurations.

 1. Click **Create New Config**.